Tips for getting your best wedding images: Planning Your Wedding Day Schedule

 8:30/9 - cake cutting/ more open dancing

 All of my packages include 8 hours of coverage on the wedding day.
 So for the above timeline, I would suggest that the bride and groom have me shooting either from: 2:00 - 10:00, or 3:00 - 11:00 depending on whether they want more getting ready photos or reception photos.
 When planning your getting ready schedule, brides, count backwards from when you will see the groom and start portraits (3pm in the above model) to find out when you should start getting ready.
-Make sure to plan in time for hair, make-up, eating lunch, transportation, getting into your dress (at least a half hour - brides perpetually underestimate this) and hang-out time.
+Make sure to plan in time for hair, make-up, eating lunch, transportation, getting into your dress (at least a half hour - brides perpetually underestimate this) and at least 45+ minutes for hang-out time.
 It's better to plan in more time than not enough.
 Oftentimes each element takes longer than you expect and you also need to leave room for the unexpected.
 So make sure you start early!

 The key to enjoying your day is having a great plan ahead of time.
 That way the day will run smoothly, and the only thing you will need to focus on is being the bride and taking in every precious moment.
+If you have any questions about this suggested plan, please email me!
+I'd love to talk in more detail about your specific day-of-timeline as needed.